-The following provides an outline of the key communication milestones proposed and the activities proposed to support.
-This provides a high level summary only and will be refined, updated and supplemented as the project progresses by the project team and further detail will be provided in the work/project specific CAPs.
+The following provides an outline of the key communication milestones anticipated and the activities proposed to support communication and engagement.
+This provides a high level summary only and will be refined, updated and supplemented by work/project specific CAPs as the Project progresses.

-Table 7.
+Table 6.
 Overarching communications strategy